Why is Open Language?

-Open Language features a monthly micro-review of poetry and a micro-ritual to inspire, as well as writing prompts.
-Posts are free to all for three months after publication.
-Paid subscribers have access to the full archive, as well as occasional bonus posts, featuring behind-the-scenes process notes, archetypal tarot spreads, and occasional mini-interviews.
-Paid subscriptions also sustain the free version, so the gratitude is deep!
+This space honors creativity and the rituals and practices that sustain it.
+On each full moon, Open Language features a micro-review of poetry and a micro-ritual to inspire, as well as a new writing prompt each month.
+Monthly posts are free and open to all for four months after publication.
+Paid subscribers have access to the full archive, as well as bonus posts, featuring process notes, somatic practices, discussions of archetypes in tarot, and eventually, occasional mini-interviews.
+Paid subscriptions also sustain the free version, so the gratitude is real!

 What readers are saying: